ameijin/quicketl/docs/user-guide/io/database-sinks.md

 ### No Schema Management

-ETLX does not create or modify table schemas.
+QuickETL does not create or modify table schemas.
 Manage schemas separately.

 ## Related